 What is GST?
 Definition, Meaning & Full Form

 GST stands for Goods and Services Tax.
-It is an indirect tax that is imposed on the supply of services and goods sold inside India.
+It is an indirect tax charged on the supply of goods and services across India.
+The Parliament of India passed the GST Act on March 29, 2017, and it became effective from July 1, 2017.

 Why India Implemented GST: One Nation, One Tax